 We partner with several organizations that refer clients to us, and vice versa.
 Typically, 14% of our applicants are referrals from other agencies and service providers.
 A key partner is Paint Tacoma Beautiful; historically, we have received an additional 17% of our applicants from this organization.
 We have also worked with the University of Puget Sound's Occupational Therapy department to perform assessments of many of our homes to advise us on the best modifications to make for our homeowners.
 The students get hands-on experience performing in-home assessments in line with their classwork, and we receive professional feedback so that we can provide the best possible services to our clients.
 By working with other organizations, we are able to more fully address all our client's needs.
-In addition, we connect households to Sound Outreach, a local social service agency which provides free household may be eligible for.
+In addition, we connect households to Sound Outreach, a local social service agency which provides free household eligibility verifications to create a comprehensive list of all social services the household may be eligible for.
 Additionally, we have formal MOUs with the Pierce County Aging & Disability Resource Center, the Tacoma Tool Library, and MDC's Weatherization Program.